pejovic/soil3Dknn/R/soil3D_knn_test.md

 4. ...

+***As it can be seen, three parameters can be tuned: n.obs, depth_th and p.***

 # Experiment

-The experiment has involved the applying the `standard soil3D knn` and `homosoil3D knn` on mapping Organic Carbon with data from two case studies, Bor and Edgeroi.
+The experiment has involved the applying the `standard soil3D_knn` and `homosoil soil3D_knn` on mapping Organic Carbon with data from two case studies, Bor and Edgeroi.

 ## Case studies